jlacar/aoc2015/README-Day18.md

 ## Notes

 Anyone who is familiar with Conway's Game of Life will find this problem relatively easy.
+Aside from a little snag I ran into in part 2 which I'll explain in more detail below, it didn't take me long to solve both parts.

-I solved both parts relatively quickly.
-Refactoring for clarity was, as always, the most fun part of this exercise.
+Refactoring for clarity was, as always, the most fun part of this exercise where I spent the bulk of my time messing around.

 ### Focus on Clarity First